athena-xiourouppa/stats-consulting/README.md

 significance level desired.

 ### Analysis report on 8/5/2023 (`2023-05-08-gene-expression-report.qmd`)
-We wrote a report describing a predictive model for gene expression based on the previous analyses performed.
+We wrote a report describing a mixed effects model for gene expression based on the previous analyses performed.

+### Mixed Effects report on 16/5/2023 (`2023-05-08-mixed-effects.qmd`)
+We created a predictive mixed-effects model for gene expression using the cleaned data.

 ## Exports (`exports`)
 ### Gene expression presentation (`gene_expression_data.pptx`)